 For the grill itself, you want either cast iron or a non-stick surface.
-Cast iron has the most efficient heat transference, making it the best surface for cooking with.
-However, a non-stick surface is easy to clean and tends to be more versatile than cast iron grills.
+Cast iron has the most efficient heat transference, making it the best surface for cooking.
+However, a non-stick coating is easy to clean and tends to be more versatile than cast iron grills.

 Note: Many stovetop grills are made using a porcelain-coated aluminum grate, which can tolerate high heat without burning your food.

 Heating Element – The term "heating element" refers to the part of the appliance that heats up.
-Located beneath the grill, it's usually electric-powered and can reach temperatures as high as 450 F. Higher cooking temperatures are good for grilling thick steaks (getting that sear on the surface is a must), but it's not a must-have feature.
+Located beneath the grill, it's usually electric-powered.
+It can reach temperatures as high as 450 F. Higher cooking temperatures are suitable for grilling thick steaks (getting that sear on the surface is a must), but it's not a must-have feature.

 The most important thing is even heating over the surface of the grill.
-The appliance should heat the entire grill up evenly so all the food on the grill cooks at the same speed.
+The appliance should heat the entire grill evenly, so all the food on the grill cooks at the same speed.

 Looking for the right grill to use in your home?
 Think about these handy features: